WolframResearch/WAS-Kubernetes/Documentation/API/EndpointManager.md

 ### PUT

 Use this to modify an endpoint.
-The API takes an endpointPath as a path variable and the EndpointInfo object should be provided in the request body as JSON.
+The API takes an endpointPath (or, as of version 1.4, endpointPrefix) as a path variable and the EndpointInfo object should be provided in the request body as JSON.
-In this case, the endpointPath need not be redundantly specified in the request body, but it must match if it is provided.
+In this case, the endpointPath need not be redundantly specified in the request body, unless the intent is to change whether the path is a strict path or a prefix.
+If specified, the endpointPath or endpointPrefix must match the path element of the request.
-The API returns the endpointPath of the newly created endpoint.
+The API returns the endpointPath or endpointPrefix of the newly created endpoint.

 Note that PUT cannot be used with version 1.2.5 of endpoint-manager or earlier.